rebeccaloaustin/FrontendPortfolio/readme.md

 - go to `localhost:4000/about` and make sure you see your about info as json

-- Our Backend is complete, now to deploy.
+- Our Backend is complete, now to deploy on Render.

 ## Building the Frontend